 Now that you have your plan of attack, it’s time to use it to jolt people into action.

-“We need as marketers, creatives, entrepreneurs, to chase people outside of their habits,” said Louis.
+As marketers, creatives, and entrepreneurs, we need to chase people outside of their habits.

 While it takes courage to pursue a radically different path, it works.

 If you take the time to figure out who your customers are, what they need, and present it in a compelling way, radical success is within your reach.